wormhole-foundation/wormhole-docs/learn/infrastructure/relayer.md

 **Key Features**

-- **Lower Operational Costs** - no need to develop, host, or maintain individual relayers
+- **Lower operational costs** - no need to develop, host, or maintain individual relayers
-- **Simplified Integration** - because there is no need to run a relayer, integration is as simple as calling a function and implementing an interface
+- **Simplified integration** - because there is no need to run a relayer, integration is as simple as calling a function and implementing an interface

 **Implementation**